nurit-eliash/varroa-pedigree-study/README.md

 ### Codes
 1. Genomics analysis workflow from raw reads (fastg.gz files) down to the VCF is summarized into a Snakemake pipeline.
 The pipeline steps are available in the `Snakefile` file, along with the parameters file `cluster.json` and launcher `snakemake.slurm`.
 The final VFC output is later used as input for the linkage map.
 2. All scripts called in `Snakefile` are present in the `scripts` folder.
-3. R markdown can be found in the `R_data` folder.
+3. R markdown can be found in the `R_scripts` folder.